joshday/SparseRegression.jl/README.md

 # SparseRegression

 [![Build Status](https://travis-ci.org/joshday/SparseRegression.jl.svg?branch=master)](https://travis-ci.org/joshday/SparseRegression.jl)
-Note: build will be failing until StandardizedMatrices.jl is in METADATA
+<-- Build will be failing until StandardizedMatrices.jl is in METADATA

 Solution paths for penalized regression: `ℓ(β) = f(β) + J(β)`.
 The main type exported by this package is `SparseReg`.